 Bypass bypasses the band processing.
 This lets you compare the current band mix setting with the input signal.

 Delta lets you hear only the input signal, minus output signal (reduction) of the respective band.

-PURF GAIN
+PURE GAIN

-Use the band Pure Gain control to change the gain of the band, post neural-network processing.
-The process amounts do not change when gain is applied; only the level of the band with respect to the other bands is changed.
+Use the band Pure Gain control to change the gain of a band, post neural network processing.
+The process amounts do not change when gain is applied, only the level of the band with respect to the other bands.
+A pink mark is shown on any Pure Gain knob whose value has changed from the default position (0 dB).